Reviewer invitations are sent by email from the submission system. Use the links in the email to accept or decline.

 The best possible review of a research article would answer the following questions:

-- What are the main claims of the study and how significant are they?
-Is this study important in its discipline?
+- What are the main claims of the paper and how significant are they?
+Is this paper important in its discipline?

 - Have the authors provided adequate proof for their claims?